nalgeon/sqlean/README.md

 Sqlean is kindly sponsored by [Paul Harrington](https://github.com/phrrngtn).
 Thank you, Paul!

-If you find Sqlean useful, please consider sponsoring it on GitHub.
+If you find Sqlean useful, consider sponsoring me on GitHub.
 It really helps to move the project forward.

 ♥ [Become a sponsor](https://github.com/sponsors/nalgeon) to support Sqlean.